AFRICAN ELECTIONS DATABASE

 Political Profile

-Island President: Mohamed Ali Said [since 01 July 2007; elected 2007] The President is elected by direct popular vote for a 5-year term.
+Governor: Mohamed Ali Said [since 1 July 2007; elected 2007, re-elected 2010] The President is elected by direct popular vote for a 5-year term.
 Electoral System: Two Round (Run-off).

-Island Assembly [unicameral] (10 Seats) Members are elected by direct popular vote using the two round (run-off) system; members serve 4-year terms.
+Island Council [unicameral] (9 Seats) Members are elected by direct popular vote using the first-past-the-post (simple majority) system; members serve 5-year terms.

 Political Parties: MSADA - Social Action Movement for Democracy and Alternation